-Harold Lang -“the most fascinating and perhaps the cleverest man I have ever known well,” said John Fraser.
-Alan Plater described Harold Lang as “a great, slightly manic actor. “
+Harold Lang -“the most fascinating and perhaps the cleverest man I have ever known.”
+(John Fraser). “a great, slightly manic actor."
+(Alan Plater)

 In his 2004 book Close Up John Fraser describes Lang as having, “ a shock of white-blonde hair, a cruel slash of a mouth with no lips at all, and a brisk, small-stepping gait which was ‘camp’ without being effeminate at all…His devoted admirers included Kenneth Tynan, Robert Shaw, Margaret Drabble… Alec Guinness and many others…”

 Harold Lang was born 1923 in London.
 He studied acting at RADA where, despite rebelling against the classical curriculum he took the 1942 Bancroft Gold Medal for best actor.
 His first stage role was with the Midland Theatre Company before joining the Young Vic to play at the Arts Theatre.
 Lang first attracted attention in 1955 playing Edmund in a Shakespeare Memorial theatre production King Lear opposite John Gielgud.
 He later toured Europe with the company (Lang can be heard as Northumberland in this 1960 recording of Gielgud as Richard II here ).